GET A DEMO

 5. Sponsored Ads

-While exploring the best video monetization methods, sponsored ads seemed like an interesting choice, because, unlike traditional ads, these sponsored ads are woven naturally into the video content.
+While exploring the best video monetization models, sponsored ads seemed like an interesting choice, because, unlike traditional ads, these sponsored ads are woven naturally into the video content.

 This model is ideal for content owners who own content that resonates well with the brands.
 For example, a fitness channel advertently attracts health and wellness brands while gadget review channel attracts gadget manufacturers and vendors.